lxc/incus/doc/api-extensions.md

 When set to `true` on a container, the content already present at the device `path` inside the container is copied into the volume the first time the volume is used, if it's empty.

+## `internal_debug_pprof`

+This adds `/internal/debug/pprof/` to the API, serving the same `pprof` profiles as the `core.debug_address` listener but over the regular listeners, restricted to trusted clients with server administration rights.